Shadow AI Is Already in Your Org: a 90-day containment plan

 invisible use into visible, logged use while you design the permanent version.

-This is the gap that bites: among compromised organizations, **97% had no AI
+This is the gap that bites: among the organizations that were breached *through

 In month two I do four things, in this order.
 First, stand up an allowlist: the